melteng/jekyll-now/_posts/2018-1-23-work-plan.md

 ### 5. Deliverables
 - an audio/visual/data/virtual performance about cultural identity
+- weekly experiments on various topics
 - literature review about immersive environments and their potential for community dialogue facilitation

 ### 6. Challenges to Completion
-Offer what you anticipate to be the core challenges to your directed study.
+_Offer what you anticipate to be the core challenges to your directed study._ tbd

 ### 7. Weekly Schedule